Here is a list of a few things we recommend when designing your application and mounting our gas struts:

 Do use ball joint end fittings wherever possible as this will reduce the risk of side loading the gas springs.
 Whenever using ball joints ensure the ball joint studs are screwed in to the application all of the way up to the spanner flats.

-It is always recommended when a heavy object is being lifted up to allow an operator to gain access underneath it, that an econoloc gas spring is used.
+It is always recommended when a heavy object is being lifted up to allow an operator to gain access underneath it, that an Econoloc gas strut is used.
 This is to ensure the operator’s safety in the event that the gas springs are overloaded or misused.

-Do not apply solvents to the gas springs as this can wash the lubricating oil off the piston rod and also degrade the seals, which can cause the seals to fail prematurely.
+Do not apply solvents to the gas struts as this can wash the lubricating oil off the piston rod and also degrade the seals, which can cause the seals to fail prematurely.

-Do not paint the gas springs as this could transfer onto the piston rod which may pass the main rod seal of the gas spring and cause the seals to fail.
+Do not paint the gas struts as this could transfer onto the piston rod which may pass the main rod seal of the gas spring and cause the seals to fail.

-Do not grip the piston rod in anyway as grooves or damage can cause oil and gas to leak out of the gas spring.
+Do not grip the piston rod in any way as grooves or damage can cause oil and gas to leak out of the gas strut.

 Do not apply anything to the piston rod as this can cause the main rod seal to fail during cycling.